What's the difference?

 Soup kitchens are locations that receive donated food and provide prepared meals for people with low income.

 We can help you find the food pantry or soup kitchen closest to your home.
 Dial 2-1-1 anytime of the day or night and speak with one of our resource specialists or search the 2-1-1 database (the search bar is at the top of every one of our web pages) using the search term "food" and choosing from the search categories provided to find the resource that best fits your needs.
-You can also send the text message NEEDFOOD from your cell phone to 84700 and a specialist from the SNAP hotline will call you back within one business day with locations and hours for area food pantries and soup kitchens.
+You can also text your zip code to 898-211 and we will text you information about resources in your community.
+Alternatively, you can send the text message NEEDFOOD from your cell phone to 84700 and a specialist from the SNAP hotline will call you back within one business day with locations and hours for area food pantries and soup kitchens.

 Individual food pantries and soup kitchens have specific days and hours when they are open.
 They don’t always have food available.
 You should always call the food pantry or soup kitchen to find out when they are open and if they have food before you go.
 Most pantries offer a 3-5 day supply of healthy food for your family.
 When possible, pantries provide special items for those family members on restricted diets.